MachineLemonade/docs/v0.9/ee-registry-backend-gcs.md

 The Astronomer platform uses a Docker Registry to store Airflow images pushed with the Astro CLI.
 The default storage back end for this Docker Registry is a Kubernetes Persistent Volume.
 This works great for most enterprise solutions.
 For those who desire a more scalable storage back end solution, we've added the ability to back the Astronomer Registry with a Google Cloud Storage bucket.
 Other registry storage backend solutions such as Amazon's S3 will be added in future releases.

 1. Download your Google Cloud Platform service account JSON key from https://console.cloud.google.com/apis/credentials/serviceaccountkey .
-Make sure the service account you use has .... permissions (I need to look up exactly what these are, but basically ability to read / write on the bucket).
+Make sure the service account you use has roles `Storage Legacy Bucket Owner` and `Storage Object Admin`.
 2. Create kubernetes secret using the downloaded key:
 ```
 kubectl create secret generic astronomer-gcs-keyfile --from-file astronomer-gcs-keyfile=/path/to/key.json -n <your-namespace>